Motril: Beaches

 Motril is within the Costa Tropical, a large tourist region on the coast.
 Motril has small beaches (bays) and large beaches (like Playa Granada).
 They are popular during the summer with people from the surrounding as well as the interior regions.
-The main problems are the wind and the jellyfish.

 Beaches in the area include Playa de Poniente (a large gravel/shingle beach), Playa Granada (shingles), Playa Carchuna (gravel and pebbles), and Playa Calahonda (gravel).
 Many of the area's beaches include car parking facilities, first aid stands, showers, beach cleaning, bars and restaurants, typical beach facilities (such as beach umbrellas and hammocks) and S.O.S. telephones.

 Transport

 Motril is served by autovías A-7 to Málaga and Almería, and A-44 to Granada.
 The Port of Motril offers ferries to Melilla, Nador, Tanger-Med, and Al-Hoceima and shipped 2.8 million tonnes of cargo in 2019.
 Motril is the only Spanish Mediterranean port that lacks a rail service; building a line which would take 25 minutes to travel to Granada railway station was estimated to cost €400 million in 2017.
 The link to Granada was rejected in 2010 by the Ministry of Development on the basis of being unsuitable for freight railway transport due to the steep slope.
 From 1925 to 1950, Motril was connected to Granada by means of a cable way that spanned from Motril to Dúrcal.